 Deborah Hochberg, Director

 Debbie focuses on Special Projects at The Paul E. Singer Foundation where she works with organizations and partners seeking to increase their impact.
 She served as Director of Investor Relations of Multex, Inc. Prior, at Radius Ventures, a seed stage venture capital fund focusing on health care.
 Debbie began her career at Merrill Lynch & Co.
 She serves on the Board of The Harold Grinspoon Foundation, the Women’s Leadership Initiative at BBYO and the Jewish Food Society.
 Debbie has an MBA from Harvard Business School and an AB in Biology from Harvard College.
 She lives in Westchester with her family.

 Adam is president of Circle of Service Foundation based in Chicago.
-He has general management responsibility for COSF, which has four giving areas: Public Education, Medical Research, Jewish Community, and Social/Human Services.
-Adam has served on the board of COSF since 1997, and he joined COSF professionally as president in 2007.
+He has served on the board of COSF since 1997, and joined COSF professionally as president in 2007.
 Prior to 2007, Adam practiced corporate law as a partner at Kirkland & Ellis.
 He is a member of the boards of the Partnership for College Completion, OneTable, Jewish Funders Network, and Chicago Jewish Day School.

-Rob Orley serves as a Principal at O2 Investment Partners, LLC and the Chief Executive Officer of Rhetech, Inc. He is a Real Estate Developer and is a seasoned executive and private equity investor with more than 30 years of experience in investing in businesses in a variety of industries.
+Rob Orley serves as a Principal at O2 Investment Partners, LLC and the Chief Executive Officer of Rhetech, Inc. He’s a Real Estate Developer and a seasoned executive and private equity investor with more than 30 years of experience.
 Rob holds a J.D. degree from Detroit College of Law, Bachelor’s Degree in Business from the University of Michigan and an L.L.M. in Taxation from Boston University School of Law.
 Rob has served as an advisor to OneTable, helping us secure a match for Detroit funding and hosting a Shabbat dinner to introduce OneTable to the Detroit community with his wife Marcie Hermelin Orley.
 Rob is an active JFNA Cabinet alum.